iv4xr-project/iv4xr-se-plugin/README.md

 5. Use [Kotlin](JvmClient/README.md) or [Python](PythonClient/README.md) client to communicate with the game.

 To get more detailed information about these steps, check [manual installation](Docs/manual-installation.md), you can also [build manually](Docs/how-to-build.md).

-## Game version 203

-Keen Software House has removed the usage of the `-plugin` launcher parameter to protect players' systems for security reasons: [SpaceEngineers plugins](https://www.spaceengineersgame.com/plugins/)

-They have partnered with the community to provide an open-source plugin solution via GitHub: [PluginLoader GitHub](https://github.com/sepluginloader/PluginLoader)

-### How to run the game with the plugin for the game version 203

-1. If you have been using the plugin with previous versions:
-    - Delete all possible Ivxr DLLs files (`Ivxr.SePlugin & Ivxr.SpaceEngineers & Ivxr.PlugIndependentLib`)
-    - Delete all DLLs dependencies (`ImpromptuInterface & AustinHarris.JsonRpc & Newtonsoft.Json`)
-    - That exist in the SpaceEngineers game directory: `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64`
-2. Create two new `\Plugins\Local` folders in the SpaceEngineers game directory:
-    - `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64\Plugins\Local`
-3. In the new `\Plugins\Local` folder:
-    - Extract the Ivxr DLLs files (`Ivxr.SePlugin & Ivxr.SpaceEngineers & Ivxr.PlugIndependentLib`)
-and DLLs dependencies (`ImpromptuInterface & AustinHarris.JsonRpc & Newtonsoft.Json`)
-    - You can use these compiled DLLs if needed: [SpaceEngineers_iv4xr_0.9.0_game_v203.zip](https://github.com/iv4xr-project/TESTAR_iv4xr/releases/download/v3.6/SpaceEngineers_iv4xr_0.9.0_game_v203.zip)
-4. Follow [PluginLoader SpaceEngineersLauncher](https://github.com/sepluginloader/SpaceEngineersLauncher) instructions to install SpaceEngineers game with the new Plugin Loader.
-5. The new launcher you will need to use is the executable: `SpaceEngineersLauncher.exe`
-6. If Plugin Loader is downloaded and launched correctly, a new `Plugins` button will appear in the SpaceEngineers game main GUI:
-    - Click `Plugins` button --> Click `Add button` icon --> Scroll down and Click `Add local file` button.
-	- Type and select the `Ivxr.SePlugin`
-	- Apply changes.
-Then the SpaceEngineers game will restart with the plugin running.

-`INFO:` If you see error pop-ups, allowing you to open a log file with DLL exceptions, I recommend doing a clean install of the SpaceEngineers v203 game.
-This could be due to the Plugin Loaders working with different DLLs function dependencies in the `\SpaceEngineers\Bin64` folder.

 ## Troubleshooting